SRSG-Workshops/spreadsheets/setup.md

 You can store the files anywhere - just remember where you downloaded them!

+## Now what?

+Once you've downloaded the files, you can [start lesson](https://southampton-rsg.github.io/spreadsheets-data-organisation-and-management/00-intro/index.html).

 ## Software

 To interact with spreadsheets, you can use various software - for example Microsoft Excel,